LuckyIntegral/Libft_42/README.md

-# Libft: Mt First 42 School Curriculum Project 🚀
+# Libft: My First 42 School Curriculum Project 🚀

 Welcome to **Libft** - Your Ultimate Companion for 42 School's Curriculum!